carbon-language/carbon-lang/openmp/docs/design/Runtimes.rst

 * a resource is specified, but detection of that resource is not supported by the chosen topology detection method and/or
 * a resource is specified twice.
+An exception to this condition is if attributes differentiate the resource.
+* attributes are used when not detected in the machine topology or conflict with each other.

 This variable does not work if ``KMP_AFFINITY=disabled``.